eyvonne/U3S1Review/instructions.md

 - add an attribute for whether or not the lid is open- all of your laptops start closed.

 Additionally, you're going to need some changes to the methods:
-- now you'll need to check that the lid is open before you turn on the computer
+- now you'll need to check that the lid is open before you turn on the computer (overwrite your method from the base Computer)
 - create a method to open the lid

 Stretch: add a *property* which determines the portability based on the weight of the laptop.
 Should return 'very portable', 'a little portable', and 'not really portable'.
 Use your judgement to choose what weight thresholds to use for these categories.